Residence permit for adopted child

 Apply for a different residence permit

 Does your child have a residence permit for 1 year for residence as a family member?
-Then you can change the residence permit to the residence permit on independent humanitarian non-temporary grounds.
+Then you can change the residence permit to the residence permit on humanitarian non-temporary grounds.

 Permanent residence permit